Intelligent Capture | Knowledge Base | Definition

 Intelligent Capture Key Capabilities

 When it comes to needs that go beyond transcription of images into text or conversion of TIFF files into editable Word documents, capabilities often associated with intelligent capture solutions should be considered.
-Let’s review those key capabilities: image processing, document classification, data extraction and data quality.
+Let’s review those key capabilities: image ingestion, image processing, document classification and separation, data extraction and data quality.

-Here we are not talking about conversion of an image of a document into text, but to satisfy the business need to turn documents into structured tag-value pairs that can be used by various systems.
+Here we are not talking about conversion of an image of a document into text.
+Instead, data extraction satisfies the business need to turn documents into structured tag-value pairs that can be used by various systems.
 Intelligent capture offers a broader set of capabilities from the simplest ability to locate data by supplying field-level X-Y coordinates to more sophisticated location techniques such as presence of keywords, relative proximity of one data element to another or pattern matching so that the right data is accurately extracted.